 Beta-glucans change the immune response in allergies by binding to specific immune cells.
 This modifies their response … and prevents the inflammation, autoimmunity and allergic reactions they can cause.
 Beta-glucans can also activate immune cells called macrophages.
 Macrophages target, trap and remove foreign substances that don’t belong in the body, like viruses and cancer cells.

 So, when you give your dog beta glucan, his immune cells will become more active and more powerful.
 This can help relieve your dog’s allergies without the harmful side effects of allergy medication.

 How To Give Your Dog Mushrooms

 The first thing you should know is that you shouldn’t give your dog raw mushrooms.
-Make sure that you cook them.
-Or you can dehydrate the mushrooms.
+Make sure that you cook them … or you can dehydrate them.
 After you cook or dehydrate the mushrooms, you can add them to food or make a broth from them.

 You also want to remember not all mushrooms contain beta-glucans.
 The mushrooms with the highest content are:

 - Cordyceps (Cordyceps sinensis)

 - Maitake (Grifola frondosa)

 Medium-sized dogs should get about 400 to 500 mg of mushrooms, once or twice a day.

 If you’re buying medicinal mushrooms for your dog, be sure your mushroom has a certificate of analysis with a beta-glucan content of at least 30%.
 And make sure the mushroom product doesn’t have a high starch content … so you know the beta-glucans are from mushrooms, not cheap cereals and grains.